 Mario Cardinal explains how to use agile practices to incrementally introduce non-functional requirements into the architecture in order to reduce the complexity of the solution.

-Successful architectures evolve over time to meet the needs of changing business requirements.
-In this talk, Luke Hohmann presents how to collaborate with key members of your business, including product management, product marketing, and product owners, to manage architectural changes that promote quality, using techniques and language that they will understand and support.
+Successful architectures evolve over time to meet changing business requirements.
+Luke Hohmann presents how to collaborate with key members of your business to manage architectural changes.

-In this presentation filmed during Agile 2008, Ron Jeffries and Chet Hendrickson derive Agile practices from the natural laws of software development.
-They don't just say "Be Agile!", but they explain why Agile practices make perfect sense in the software development world.
+Jeffries and Hendrickson derive Agile practices from the natural laws of software development.
+They don't just say "Be Agile!", but they explain why Agile practices make perfect sense.